 Why weekly and not monthly or daily?
 From my experience, a month is too big a period for our minds to grasp and as a result things tend to slip away and it’s easier to procrastinate – “Oh, I have 3 more weeks to go.”
 A day is better, but is too narrow and we might not see the big picture as we get consumed by daily tasks and to-do’s.

 A week is short enough to control, but long enough to be flexible if any changes need to be made.
 It also allows us to see the bigger picture – how this week fits into our monthly, quarterly and yearly goals – and still stay focused at the same time.
-In weekly planning you can focus on accomplishing specific things by the end of the week and still have a certain amount of flexibility on some days.
+One of the most prevalent reasons to use weekly planning is to keep focus on accomplishing specific plans by the end of the week and still have a certain amount of flexibility on some days.

-Even when you focus on a week in your planning, you will still have specific tasks for specific days and you will still have a to-do list for each day.
+Even when you focus on an entire week in your planning, you will still have specific tasks for specific days and you will still have a to-do list for each day.
 That’s ok, since you are doing these thing in light of the week’s goals and the overall big picture.

 Set aside half an hour to an hour one day a week which you will use to plan your upcoming week.
 Schedule this planning time into your calendar and find a place without distractions.
 This is part of your “thinking time”.
 For me, Sunday evening works best.

-Think in terms of Results, not the Process
+Think in terms of the outcome, not the process

 When planning your week and days, think about what results need be accomplished by the end of the period, not the process.
 It might be: